What is Occupational Therapy for Adults?

 When should you seek an OT referral

-If your answer to both of these questions is “yes”, then you can take the step of talking with your doctor or reaching out to your local occupational therapy clinic.
+If your answer to both is “yes,” then it may be time to talk with your doctor or reach out to a local occupational therapy clinic.

 OT Evaluation with Adults